Neurosarcoidosis is a complication of sarcoidosis, in which inflammation occurs in the brain, spinal cord, and other areas of the nervous system.

 Call your health care provider if you have sarcoidosis and any neurological symptoms occur.

-Go to the emergency room or call the local emergency number (such as 911) if you have a sudden loss of sensation, movement, or body function.
+Go to the emergency room or call 911 or the local emergency number if you have a sudden loss of sensation, movement, or body function.

 Aggressive treatment of sarcoidosis turns off the body's faulty immune response before your nerves become damaged.
 This may reduce the chance that neurological symptoms will occur.

 Josephson SA, Aminoff MJ.
 Neurological complications of systemic disease: adults.
-In: Daroff RB, Fenichel GM, Jankovic J, Mazziotta JC, Pomeroy SL, eds.
-Bradley's Neurology in Clinical Practice.
-76th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 58.
+In: Jankovic J, Mazziotta JC, Pomeroy SL, Newman NJ, eds.
+Bradley and Daroff's Neurology in Clinical Practice.
+8th ed.
+Philadelphia, PA: Elsevier; 2022:chap 58.

-Krumholz A, Stern BJ.
+Murphy OC, Krumholz A, Stern BJ.
 Sarcoidosis of the nervous system.
 In: Aminoff MJ, Josephson SW, eds.
 Aminoff's Neurology and General Medicine.
-5th ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 49.
+6th ed.
+Waltham, MA: Elsevier Academic Press; 2021:chap 49.